hassanrad/CV/README.md

 ## <a name="Hobbies">Hobbies and interests</a>

-I am a movie-buff, with a strong emphasis on foreign and documentary films, the more eye-opening the better.
+I am a movie-buff, especially foreign and documentary films, the more eye-opening the better.
+It’s cheaper than travelling, that’s for sure.

-Another interest is video games/interactive-art, especially the burgeoning experimential VR content coming out for mobile and desktop VR-headsets.
+Another interest is video games/interactive-art, especially the experimental VR content coming out for mobile and desktop VR-headsets.
+I plan to create WebVR content (using Three.js and A-Frame) as a hobbyist and hopefully in a professional capacity in the near future.

-Slightly different than my other interests, I cannot get enough of hiking in the woods, away from city noise.
+Slightly different than my other interests, I cannot get enough of hiking deep in the woods, away from city noise.